opensearch-project/project-website/_posts/2024-10-17-query-insights.md

 The Query Insights architecture includes the new Query Insights plugin, additional OpenSearch components, and the integration of existing components to collect metrics, delivering comprehensive insights and recommendations.
 At a high level, the Query Insights framework comprises the following integral components:

-* **Collectors**: Within OpenSearch, these components gather performance-related data at various stages of search query execution.
+* **Collectors**: These components gather performance-related data at various stages of search query execution.
 * **Processors**: Built into the Query Insights plugin, these components perform lightweight aggregation and processing on data gathered by the collectors.
 * **Customer experience:** Various user interaction points, such as APIs, dashboards, metrics, and exporters, facilitate the presentation of insights and recommendations to users.